-- 1. Online Modules Readings, Questions, Discussion Prompts, and Activities Candidates will complete online Modules which can be found in CANVAS under the "Modules" tab.
-Modules will open on the assigned days in the course schedule.
-Candidates should view the Read & Watch document to see the Module Overview and find details on readings and assignments.
+- 1. Online Modules Readings, Questions, Discussion Prompts, and Activities ( 5 X 10 points = 50 points): Candidates will complete five online Modules which can be found in CANVAS under the "Modules" tab.
+Modules will open on the assigned days in the course schedule. candidates should read the Module Overview to find details on reading and assignments.
 Module assignments are due in CANVAS one week after the module opens.
-(See Course Schedule) - 2.
-In class activities Candidates will complete in class activities during each of the face-to-face class sessions.
+(See course schedule.) - 2.
+In class activities (5 X 10 points = 50 points): Candidates will complete the in class activities during each of the face-to-face class sessions.
 In class activities are directly related to the course readings and topics covered during the session.
-In class activities are due at the end of the class session.
-(See Course Schedule) - 3.
-Formal Assessment Implementation and Interpretation (100 Points): Students will demonstrate their ability to deliver a formal assessment (e.g., Woodcock Johnson, WIAT, KTEA) while adhering with the standardized delivery and scoring procedures of the assessment. - 4.
-Assessment Report (50 Points) Based on the assessment results, students will write a comprehensive report including student identifying data, reason for referral, background, family, developmental, academic, and social histories, behavioral observations, tests and procedures administered, test results, conclusions and recommendations,. - 5.
-IEP Goal Development (50 Points) Students will review a student's present levels and assessment reports to determine appropriate IEP goal(s) based on student needs.
+In class activities are due at the end of the class section.
+(See course schedule.) - 3.
+Formal Assessment and Implementation and Interpretation: (100 points): Students will demonstrate their ability to deliver a formal assessment (e.g. Woodcock Johnson, WIAT, Brigance) while adhering with the standardized delivery and scoring procedures of the assessment. - 4.
+Assessment Report (50 points): Based on the assessment results, students will write a comprehensive report including the following student identifying data, reason for referral, background, family background, developmental, academic, social histories, behavioral observations, tests and procedures administered, test results, conclusions and recommendations. (student name should be a pseudonym) - 5.
+IEP Goal Development (50 points): Students will review a student's present levels and assessment reports to determine appropriate IEP goal(s) based on student needs.
 Information on progress monitoring and data collection as well as appropriate accommodations and potential interventions will also be addressed. - 6.
-Chapter Presentations (30 Points) In small groups, students will present assigned chapters in the text, highlighting key insights and vocabulary from the text. - 7.
-IEP Assignment (100 Points): Students will work in small groups to create an IEP based on a fictional student.
-Members of the group will have designated roles, including but not limited to, general education teacher, special education teacher, school psychologist, speech language pathologist and/or occupational/physical therapist or other related service provider.
-Student present levels, student needs and goals, as well as appropriate accommodations, will be written and explained by the IEP Team.
+Chapter Presentations (30 points): In small groups, students will present assigned chapters in the text, highlighting key insights and vocabulary from the text. - 7.
+Mock IEP (100 points): Students will work in small groups to create a mock IEP based on a fictional student.
+Members of the group will have designated roles, including but not limited to, general education teacher, special education teacher, school psychologist, speech language pathologist, and/or occupational therapist or physical therapist or other related service provider such as an adapted physical education teacher.
+Student present levels, student needs and goals, as well as appropriate accommodations will be presented by the designated IEP team members.
+(Final Exam)